 Well, those are legitimate concerns, but you need to shift your focus.
 You could create an online NASCAR club, a NASCAR website, a NASCAR blog, or a NASCAR newsletter.
 All of these are good candidates for creating an advertising revenue model.

 You could also sign up for affiliate programs and sell memorabilia through affiliation.
 You don’t even need to handle the products; you make the sales and earn a commission.
-You could open a store in a mall and sell games, memorabilia, and models, or you could create your own information products.
-You could locate hard-to-find videos, sell tickets, create tour packages for the races, etc., etc. The ideas are endless if you allow them to flow.
+You could open a store in a mall and sell games, memorabilia, and models or create your own information products.
+You could locate hard-to-find videos, sell tickets, create tour packages for the races, etc. The ideas are endless if you allow them to flow.

 So usually there’s not a lack of ways to create a business doing something you love, but rather a lack of ideas.
 To help you get the ideas flowing, try this How to Think exercise and create some excellent ideas for yourself.